Amin-Gh-05/YouTube/Report.md

 ### Phase 2
 On this phase, we started designing all FXML views in the project, filling them with buttons and setting alerts and notifications.
-> mediaplayer
-> comments
+1. Mediaplayer
+<br>FIRST we used javafx mediaPlayer and expand it to the point that in video display, the slidebar on the bottom will fade automatically after a few seconds.
+You can also change video's rate or mute it.
+2. Connecting controllers using fxmlLoader
+<br>About half of the program is being executed on our main panel.
+On this panel, we load other panels such as video view, channels, profile etc.
+4. Alerts and notifications
+<br>In case to show some alerts, we used java's own notification class from controsfx library.

 ### Phase 3

-About half of the program is being executed on our main panel.
-On this panel, we load other panels such as video view, channels, profile etc.
-<br>And besides our frontend, the connection our sockets and different part of program have is quite fascinating.
+And besides our frontend, the connection our sockets and different part of program have is quite fascinating.
 The data exchange between server and client was a part where we could show our socket programming skills.

+### Phase 4
+Bonus Features:
+1. server log
+<br>Every interaction that server does is being saved and written into a file so you can always access all we have done from the beginning till now.
+2. Short videos
+<br>The difference between short and video is in size and the media player that plays the clip.
+3. Comment like
+4. Some studio features

 ### Ideas And Chalenges🧠

+#### MVC design pattern
+As said before, our design pattern is in MVC format.
+This design is built based on connections, like UI, interface with functions, and functions with database.<br>In client package, we have a Controller package which is full of controllers connected to our fxml View files.
+Also, there is a Model package including all DTOs and a network folder which includes classes that connect client to server using Request class as API, Downloader as a reciever for video files, FileTransfer thread, and Uploader class which is designed to send videos to server.
+<br>Since the server doesn't have anything to do with UI in this program, there is no voice

 #### Database
 <p align="center">